Farm holidays with children: special experiences for little explorers

 (= 300€/night)

-💡 Saving tip: Many farms offer special deals for families – from "children up to 6 free" to "7 nights for the price of 6."
-Outside of peak season, you can save up to 30%!
+Many families wonder: How much does a farm holiday cost for the whole family?
+Our price calculator provides sample calculations for families with children and tells you when children's discounts apply. 💡 Money-saving tip: Many farms offer special deals for families, from " Children up to 6 years old stay free " to "7 nights for the price of 6."
+Outside of peak season, you can save up to 30% !

-To ensure everyone has a relaxing vacation, there are a few important points to keep in mind.
-Don't worry – with the right preparation, it will be a dream vacation!
+To ensure everyone has a relaxing holiday, there are a few important points to consider.
+Don't worry, with the right preparation, it will be a dream vacation!

 Safety first

-Make sure there are safe play areas, fenced-in pools, and that stable areas with hazards (tractors, machinery) are off-limits to children.
+Make sure there are safe play areas, fenced pools, and that stable areas with hazards (tractors, machinery) are off-limits to children.
 Reputable farms will explain safety rules upon arrival – take this seriously!

 Hygiene & Health

-Stable air is healthy, but washing your hands after contact with animals is a must!
-Pack a small first-aid kit with bandages, tick tweezers, and sunscreen.
+Barn air is healthy, but: washing your hands after contact with animals is essential!
+Pack a small first-aid kit with plasters, tick tweezers, and sunscreen.
 If you have allergies, ask beforehand which animals live on the farm.

 Check baby equipment

 Traveling with a baby or toddler?
-Before booking, ask: Is there a crib, high chair, and changing table?
-Is the accommodation child-safe (stair gates, electrical outlet covers)?
-Many farms also rent strollers or baby monitors.
+Ask before booking: Is a cot, highchair, and changing table available?
+Is the accommodation childproof (stair gates, socket covers)?
+Many farms also lend out buggies or baby monitors.

 Plan B for bad weather

-Even in the rain, there's no chance of boredom: Is there a playroom, a table tennis room, or a craft corner?
-Some farms offer indoor activities or farm rallies in bad weather.
+Even when it rains, boredom shouldn't set in: Is there a playroom, a table tennis room, or a craft corner?
+Some farms offer indoor programs or farm rallies in bad weather.

-Farms have set feeding and working hours.
-Clarify in advance: When is check-in possible?
+Farms have fixed feeding and working hours.
+Check in advance: When is check-in possible?
 When are the animals fed (so you can be there)?
-Plan enough breaks on the journey – stressed children = a stressed start to your vacation.
+Plan enough breaks on your journey, because stressed children = a stressed start to your holiday.

 Clarify expectations

-A farm isn't a zoo—animals don't always roam free, and farmers have work to do.
-Clarify with your children beforehand: What can we expect?
-When can we help?
-This way, you'll avoid disappointment.
+A farm is not a zoo!
+Animals don't always roam freely, and farmers have work to do.
+Talk to your children beforehand: What can we expect?
+When can we help out?
+This will help you avoid disappointment.

 👨👩👧 Family-friendly farms

-607 courtyards with plenty of space to play, romp & experience.
+607 courtyards with plenty of space to play, romp and experience.

-16 award-winning farms with a special focus on family holidays.
+16 excellent farms with a special focus on family holidays.

-View certified family farmsWhat families particularly appreciate about us
+View certified family farmsWhat families particularly appreciate about our services

 petting zoo